- Buy a product

 From online training to evening sessions, one-day events to our two-day National Conference, and bite-size audio to training that leads to a qualification, we offer range of training to suit your needs.See all our training and events

 Do you have clients from or living in countries where Sharia Law is widely practiced?
-Join us for Resolution’s one day Sharia Law course, featuring talks from Alexandra Tribe, Sulema Jahangir and Aina Khan OBE covering a range of topics in Islamic Family Law.
+Join us for Resolution’s one day Sharia Law course, featuring talks from Alexandra Tribe, Sulema Jahangir, Aina Khan OBE and Max Lewis covering a range of topics in Islamic Family Law.

 This one day course from Jacinta Gallant will focus on conflict skills for family professionals.
 It explores how asking about the parties' hopes and diving deeply into their perceived threats can bring fresh air to our family law work.